County of Athens-Clarke

 a.
 Stop work order.
 The Department may issue a stop work order which shall be served on the applicant or other responsible person.
 A stop work order shall mean that all work on the project must stop unless the work pertains to correcting the violation or installing/maintaining erosion control best management practices in accordance with applicable local ordinances and state law.
 The stop work order shall remain in effect until the applicant or other responsible person has taken the remedial measures set forth in the notice of violation or has otherwise cured the violation or violations described therein, provided the stop work order may be withdrawn or modified to enable the applicant or other responsible person to take the necessary remedial measures to cure such violation or violations.

 b.
 Withhold certificate of occupancy.
 The Department may request that the Athens-Clarke County Building Permits and Inspections Department refuse to issue a certificate of occupancy for the building or other improvements constructed or being constructed on the site until the applicant or other responsible person has taken the remedial measures set forth in the notice of violation or has otherwise cured the violations described therein.

 c.
 Suspension, revocation or modification of permit.
 The Department may suspend, revoke or modify the permit authorizing the land development project.
 A suspended, revoked or modified permit may be reinstated after the applicant or other responsible person has taken the remedial measures set forth in the notice of violation or has otherwise cured the violations described therein, provided such permit may be reinstated upon such conditions as the Department may deem necessary to enable the applicant or other responsible person to take the necessary remedial measures to cure such violations.

 d.
 Criminal penalties.
-Any person who violates any provision of this chapter shall be punished as provided in section 1-1-5 of this Code.
+Any person who violates any provision of this article shall be punished as provided in section 1-1-5 of this Code.
 Each act of violation and each day upon which any violation shall occur shall constitute a separate offense.